TheCSharpAcademy/CodeReviews.Console.HabitTracker/Console.HabitTracker.ananttuli/README.md

 ## Stack/Database details

 - This C# console application uses ADO.NET to connect to an SQLite database.
 - When the application starts, it should create a sqlite database, if one isn’t present.
 - It should also create a table in the database, where the habit will be logged.

 ## Code organization

 The source code has been organized into various modules/namespaces to maintain separation of concerns:

 - `HabitTrackerProgram/Program.cs`
   - Entrypoint
 - `HabitTrackerProgram/Database`
-  - This contains a `Database` class to handle DB connections and `HabitRepository` to query the database for habit logs.
+  - Contains a `Database` class to handle DB connections
+  - `HabitLogRepository` to query the database for habit logs.
 - `HabitTrackerProgram/Model`
-  - This contains the `Habit` model which encapsulates data and business logic related to a habit log.
+  - Contains the `HabitLog` model which encapsulates the data and business logic related to a habit log.
 - `HabitTrackerProgram/Util`
-  - This contains convenient utilities to allow code re-use across the application.
+  - Contains convenient utilities to allow code re-use across the application.